-You will be assigned two argument summary/critiques.
-The first will be due rather early in the semester and will be worth 10% of your grade.
-The second will be assigned after the external philosophy project, and will be worth 15% of your grade since you will have gotten constructive feedback on your first set of writing assignments by then.
-I expect the argument summaries to be 500-1000 words long.
-They will each consist of two parts.
+You will be assigned an argument summary/critique.
+It will be due rather early in the semester and will be worth 10% of your grade.
+I expect the argument summary to be 500-1000 words long.
+It will consist of two parts.
 Around half of it should be summarizing the assigned argument (taken from our readings or lectures), and the second part should be devoted to offering a clearly expressed and plausible criticism of the argument summarized in section one.
+It is a low stakes way to practice the sort of skills you need on the midterm and final papers.

 You will be assigned two papers.
-The midterm will be worth 10% of your grade.
-The second will be assigned after your second summary/critique assignment, and will be worth 25% of your grade since you will have gotten constructive feedback on many writing assignments by then.
-I expect the papers to be 1000-1500 words long.
+The midterm will be worth 20% of your grade.
+The final will be worth 30% of your grade since you will have gotten constructive feedback on several writing assignments by then.
+I expect the papers to be 1100-1700 words long.
 They will each consist of three parts.
 The first section should be devoted to clearly explaining the argument assigned (taken from our readings or lectures).
 The second section should be devoted to offering a plausible critique of that argument.
 And the final section will involve you offering a rebuttal to the objection you discussed in section two.

 The external philosophy research project is intended as a project for students to examine how wide-ranging the world of philosophy is and to do a short research project on a philosophical issue, movement, or philosopher of their choice.
-A pre-approved list of philosophers, movements, and issues will be distributed, but students can choose another topic if they meet with me weeks before the due date to get topic approval.
+A pre-approved list of philosophers, movements, and issues will be distributed, but students can choose another topic if they meet with me a couple of weeks before the due date to get topic approval.
 The end-product can be an essay of 500-1000 words or a powerpoint presentation of 300-800 words.
-Students can work alone on this project or work in small groups (the groups can be no larger than a group of four).
+Students can work alone on this project or work in small groups (the groups can be no larger than a group of three).